myraahsan/myra-SQL-projects/README.md

 # myraahsanSQL
-This will have all my SQL projects
+This has all my SQL projects